In Texas, splitting assets in a divorce can be complex because they must be determined to be separate or community property.

 If you want to make sure you hold on to your separate property, you will need to clearly show that it falls into the parameters under Texas law or that it was acquired prior to your nuptials.

-For more information on community and separate property division in Texas, call our Divorce Attorneys at 214.559.7202.
+For more information on community and separate property division in Texas, contact us online or call our Dallas office directly at 214.559.7202.